averikitsch/langchaingo/examples/google-alloydb-vectorstore-example/README.md

 1. **Creates a AlloyDB VectorStore:**
    - Initializes the `alloydb.PostgresEngine` object to establish a connection to the AlloyDB database.
    - Initializes a new table to store embeddings.
-   - Initializes a `alloydb.VectorStore` object using a VertexAI model for embeddings.
+   - Initializes a `alloydb.VectorStore` object using a GoogleAI model for embeddings.

-2. **Initializes VertexAI Embeddings:**
+2. **Initializes GoogleAI Embeddings:**
-    - Creates an embeddings client using the VertexAI API.
+    - Creates an embeddings client using the GoogleAI API.

 3. **Adds Sample Documents:**
     - Inserts several documents (cities) with metadata into the vector store.